selfup/rejs/DOCS.md

 There will now be a folder called 'selfup-rejs'
 This folder will now contain a file with no extension named: exampleOne

+Create table will not re-create a new table if it already exist!

 Inside of this file will be some basic metadata about the table You will find an example like so: `'0': { table: 'testOne', nextId: 3 }`

 This is to never be deleted.
 This data is required for the database to function.
 It also makes your life easier!

+**createTables**

+`rejs.createTables('one', 'two', 'three')`

+There will now be a folder called 'selfup-rejs'
+This folder will now contain three files with no extension named:

+one, two, and three

+Create tables will not re-create new tables if they already exist!

 **newData**